 A male friend, who admits to undertaking multiple methods of dating (including a reality TV dating show), is under scrutiny by his married friends for appearing desperate.

 “I can’t win!” he says, “And I’m told that if I am too fussy, I should marry a girl from India!”
-The arrogance of courting a girl from our motherland as a last resort contradicts what people of color have fought for.
+The arrogance of courting a girl from our motherland as a last resort contradicts what people of colour have fought for.

 It irks me when my parents are made to feel that they have failed in raising us in the way a British-Indian girl should be.
 I’m just as infuriated when my sister and I are given the guilt trip by married friends and family on how my parents ache to see grandchildren one day.
 For every heartache, there was a lesson to learn, my mother would tell me, as we were raised on a foundation of valuing ourselves.
 Isn’t that what every parent wants?
-If they can revel in my achievements of my work, my home, and my family bonds, why can’t everyone else?
+If they can revel in the achievements of my work, my home, and my family bonds, why can’t everyone else?

 It’s 2016, but it’s disheartening to see a woman is only deemed as complete with a man by her side by the same females who once fought for the choices that women like my grandmother didn’t have.
-It’s not pity we should be sharing with one another — it’s encouragement to live each day for what it is.
+It’s not pity we should be sharing with one another — it’s the encouragement to live each day for what it is.
 So, girls, rather than dictate how one should marry or live her life, let’s embrace our choice to live happily, and that too regardless of our marital status.